Response to COVID-19

 Arian Teleheal enables local doctors in warzones and low resource countries to consult with expert clinicians from across the world by using everyday technology such as smartphones, instant messaging and video chat.

-We use smartphones because large, expensive telemedicine systems are not easily available in conflict zones.
+We use smartphones because large, expensive telemedicine systems are not easily available in conflict zones and low resource countries.
 However, many local doctors working in these areas use their smartphones to access the internet.

 Your Support Saves Lives